-HubSpot offers joined-up SaaS for marketing, sales, and customer service, glued together by a generously free CRM.
-Having been a HubSpot Partner Agency for three years it’s a tool I can definitely vouch for.
+HubSpot offers joined-up marketing, sales, and customer service tools, glued together by a generously free CRM.
+Having been a HubSpot Partner Agency for four years it’s a tool and inbound methodology I can definitely vouch for.

-Want a bigger, smarter marketing department without the extra overhead?
+Want a smarter, more effective sales and marketing department without the extra overhead?

-If you’re not already familiar with HubSpot, it’s a CRM+ engine designed to start, nurture and grow more profitable relationships with your customers.
-But be warned: while it can be an organic lead machine, behind the scenes you’ll need to put in a lot of time to set it up to it so.
+If you’re not already familiar with HubSpot, it’s a CRM+ engine designed to start, nurture and grow more profitable relationships with customers.
+But be warned: while it can be an organic lead machine, behind the scenes it involves a lot of front-loaded effort to it so.

 Its Sales Hub acts as a quarterback for all your sales efforts.
 Manual tasks are replaced with automated templates, triggers and tracking, with the aim of repeating what works and boosting conversion.

-Its Marketing tools are a high effort, high reward module.
+Its Marketing platform is the high effort, high reward module.
 HubSpot’s content creation tools pump more qualified leads into the top, middle, and bottom of your funnel.
-It does so by transforming your website into a well-oiled marketing machine with beautiful blog posts and easy-to-install live chat, landing pages, forms and CTAs that feed directly into the HubSpot CRM.
+It does so by transforming your website into a well-oiled marketing machine with beautiful blog posts and easy-to-install live chat, landing pages, forms and CTAs that feed directly into the HubSpot CRM platform.

 And once a customer comes on board, HubSpot’s Service Hub makes it easy to connect with them, through company-wide tickets, contextual information and knowledge portals.